reddvid/my-hugo-site/content/post/2021/02/rpnradio-android/index.md

 categories: ["Coding"]
 featuredimage: "/images/feat/rpnradio.png"
 comments: true
-images: ["/images/og/rpnradio.png"]
+ogimage: "/images/og/rpnradio.png"
 ---

 This should just be a short post to promote and showcase this Android app I developed for my job.

 # AM Radio in your Pocket

-Choose from RPN's <a href="https://rpnradio.com/" target="_blank">(Radio Philippines Network)</a> 12 regional AM stations to tune into.
+Choose from RPN's <a class="link" href="https://rpnradio.com/" target="_blank">(Radio Philippines Network)</a> 12 regional AM stations to tune into.
 Just connect to the internet and be updated to the latest news, talks, and enjoy some old and new tunes.

 # Development

-I tried making this app using Xamarin.Forms but the new Android implementation of the media notification sucked a\*\* that I made the app in pure <a href="https://developer.android.com/guide">Android Java code</a>.
+I tried making this app using Xamarin.Forms but the new Android implementation of the media notification sucked a\*\* that I made the app in pure <a class="link" href="https://developer.android.com/guide">Android Java code</a>.

 # App Description